4PACE/provide-nested-set-state/README_MkII.md

 You can copy and paste this example into your project to see how it works.
 Create a `City.tsx` file and add the <City /> component to your App component.
-You can also check the examples folder in the repository or test the code directly
+You can also check the examples folder in the repository or test
-<a href="https://stackblitz.com/edit/pnss-city-example?file=src%2FCity.tsx">in your browser</a>.
+<a href="https://stackblitz.com/edit/pnss-city-example?file=src%2FCity.tsx">City demo</a>
+directly in your browser.

 ```tsx
 import { JSX, useState } from 'react';